losso3000/420-years-of-teletext/README.md

 * Wasted effort, or rather,  easter egg for the eagle-eyed: the ProTracker effect shows the actual notes of [mod.demons soundtrack](http://janeway.exotica.org.uk/release.php?id=269)
   (but not the samples...), thanks to OpenMPTs paste-as-text support. :)

+## Music

+The first [rough cut](https://www.youtube.com/watch?v=uMuMiAIEZts) of the overall demo was only ready five days before the deadline (with some placeholders and without the end part).
+Yet, bod managed to cook up a [superb track](sfx/teletext_demo2.wav) in record time, and also take the flow of effects into account with different in-song themes and swhooshes and dribbles (if these are the correct technical terms).

+Syncing was done by hand, closely monitoring the frame counts and timestamps, restarting single effects.
+Already having an awesome tune availabe to sync to, this was a lot of fun to fiddle with!

 ## Caveats